ArashAh/version_control_workshop/part-1.md

     - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo using IDE."
     - Commit message: “Editing from GitHub.”
-    - Fetch and pull the latest changes from GitHub using RStudio
+    - Fetch and pull the latest changes from GitHub using the IDE

 19. **Review commit history in IDE:**
     - In RSTudio: use git history